Mulla Sadra: Causation

-The Causal Nexus of Mulla Sadra was a form of Existential Ontology within a Cosmological Framework that Islam supported.
-For Mulla Sadra the Causal "End" is as pure as its corresponding "Beginning", which instructively places God at both the beginning and the end of the creative act.
-God's capacity to measure the intensity of Existential Reality by measuring Causal Dynamics' and their Relationship to their Origin, as opposed to knowing their effects, provided the Islamically-acceptable framework for God's Judgement of Reality without being tainted by its Particulars.
-This was an ingenious solution to a question that had haunted Islamic philosophy for almost one thousand years: How is God able to judge sin without knowing sin?
+The Causal nexus of Mulla Sadra was a form of existential ontology within a cosmological framework that Islam supported.
+For Mulla Sadra the causal "End" is as pure as its corresponding "Beginning", which instructively places God at both the beginning and the end of the creative act.
+God's capacity to measure the intensity of Existential Reality by measuring causal dynamics and their relationship to their origin, as opposed to knowing their effects, provided the Islamically acceptable framework for God's judgement of reality without being tainted by its particulars.
+This was a solution to a question that had haunted Islamic philosophy for almost one thousand years: How is God able to judge sin without knowing sin?

 Truth

 For Mulla Sadra a true statement is a statement that is true to the concrete facts in existence.
 He held a metaphysical and not a formal idea of truth, claiming that the world consists of mind-independent objects that are always true and truth is not what is rationally acceptable within a certain theory of description.
 In Mulla Sadra's view one cannot have access to the reality of being: only linguistic analysis is available.
 This theory of Truth has two levels: the claim that a proposition is true if it corresponds to things in reality; and that a proposition can be true if it conforms with the actual thing itself.